I interviewed one of my favorite people to collaborate with Suz Paulinski aka the Rock/Star Advocate about all of the best musician mindset hacks.

 Why is she one of my favorites?

 Because she focuses on MINDSET and becoming a musicpreneur (music entrepreneur); if your mind ain’t in it you will never succeed as an indie artist.
+The following are some of her bad-ass musician mindset hacks.

 1. Tell us a little about yourself and why you love working with artists.